codeofthemanikuttys/TechSupportForGoogleProducts__DiscussionWithSrinivasanPichai/README.md

 I don't know what you people out there do, but whenever I have a tech support issue with Google products, I simply email Vasan Pichai, who happens to be Sundar Pichai's brother.

 I know there are other ways to do it, but this is my preferred method.

+(Please see a sample email I sent recently in the /data folder.)